Average Cost of COE

 The table below displays the number of new cars aged less than 1 year from 2006 to 2019, demonstrating the high car sales from 2006 to 2008 compared to following years.
 Though some owners of these cars chose to renew their COEs on these 10-year-old vehicles, the vast majority did not, resulting in higher car deregistration.
 In response to a rise in car deregistration, the LTA has increased COE quotas to control the population of cars.
-In tandem, there is a large drop in COE premiums and new cars in 2018 after the LTA enforced a zero percent growth rate policy in order to control the motor vehicle population.
+In tandem, there was a large drop in COE premiums and new cars in 2018 after the LTA enforced a zero percent growth rate policy in order to control the motor vehicle population.

 Table B: Number of New Cars in Singapore by Year